 5. Organization stage: Group collects all internal issues that need consideration, including finding more folks to invite into process; research into the elements of the status quo; fallout to change.
 Begins to assess the entire scope of problem, resolution possibilities, cost of change/no change.

 6. Change management stage: Group to determine:

-b.
-If all appropriate people are involved (and who else to invite),
+*If appropriate people are involved (and who else to invite),

 7. Coordination stage:

-a.
-Review needs, ideas, issues of new members invited aboard and how their voices affect choices, goals, and implementation problems;
+*Review needs, ideas, issues of new members invited,

-c.
-Delineate everyone’s thoughts re goals and change capacity;
+*Delineate everyone’s thoughts re goals and change capacity,

 8. Research stage: Specific research for each possible solution; seek answers to how fallout and change would need to be managed with each solution.

 9. Consensus stage: Buying Decision Team meets to share research consider their givens: downsides per type of solution, possibilities, outcomes, problems, management considerations, changes in policy, job description changes, HR issues, etc. General decisions made.
 Buy-in and consensus necessary.